MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > [!div class="mx-imgBorder"]
    > ![Complete conversation](media/create-topic-22.png)

-4. To restart the conversation, click **Restart conversation** at the top of the chat bot pane.
+4. To restart the conversation, click **Restart conversation** at the top of the Test Bot.

    > [!div class="mx-imgBorder"]
    > ![Restart conversation](media/create-topic-23.png)

-You can return to the conversation editor at any time to revise the topic's conversation path, and continue to fine-tune the bot until you are ready to deploy it.
-For information on deploying your bot, see [Deploying your bot](getting-started-deploy.md).
+You can return to the conversation editor at any time to revise the topic's conversation path, and continue to fine-tune the virtual agent until you are ready to deploy it.
+For information on deploying your virtual agent, see [Deploying your virtual agent](getting-started-deploy.md).

+For more information on using the Test Bot, see [Work with the Test Bot](how-to-test-bot.md).